davetcoleman/baxter_cpp/README.md

 baxter
 ======

 Unofficial Baxter packages that add-on to the Rethink SDK.
-Currently it mostly contains Gazebo interface stuff, though also some MoveIt code.
+Currently it contains Gazebo simulation and pick and place MoveIt code for Baxter

 ## Prequisites